Getting Out of a Timeshare Can Be Tricky

 Legal steps you can take if you’re stuck in a Florida timeshare

-- Cancel, Terminate or Void the Timeshare Contract
+- Option 3: Cancel, Terminate, or Void the Timeshare Contract

 Either way, timeshare developers are very unlikely to allow you to simply quit an unwanted timeshare.
-Fort Lauderdale consumer law attorney Brendan Sweeney of Sweeney law firm says the timeshare companies make it very difficult.
+Fort Lauderdale consumer law attorney Brendan Sweeney says the timeshare companies make it very difficult.
 “Consumers get preyed on.
-People are in vacation mode when they enter these contracts, and don’t take the time to read the details.
-The sales people count on that,” he adds.
+People are in vacation mode when they enter these contracts and don’t take the time to read the details.
+The salespeople count on that.”

 Options to explore include:

-- Don’t sign over any deeded interest until you’re certain the transaction is approved and processed with the timeshare agency.
+Don’t sign over any deeded interest until you’re sure the transaction is approved and processed with the timeshare agency.
 Include language from the state statute regarding timeshare resale.

 If you need to recoup the expense of the annual fees, you may want to simply rent out your week.
 Check your contract to see about possible restrictions on transfers, including limits on what you can charge.